Introduction to these Lecture Notes

 “No longer will a man teach his neighbor, or a man his brother, saying, `Know the LORD,' because they will all know me, from the least of them to the greatest,” declares the LORD.
 Jeremiah 31:34

 It shall come to pass in the latter days that the mountain of the house of the LORD shall be established as the highest of the mountains, and shall be lifted up above the hills; and all the nations shall flow to it … Isaiah 2:2,3

-final character of life on earth but with some uncertainty about how it all
+of the final character of life on earth but with some uncertainty about how it

 what is going on right now, but no assurance of how it will end.
 That would be

 terrible!
 The Lord has chosen to assure our troubled hearts (John 16:33) with